MOE ARA RĀ, MOE ARA RĀ!

 Once the karakia commence, ushers will guide the public across the road onto the marae complex to be part of the ceremony.
 Please be mindful it may take some time to complete the karakia, so we ask for your patience.

 During the ritual associated with the new Living Building, someone will ask “Ko wai te ingoa o te whare?”
-(What is the name of this house?), which will be answered by those who wish to participate.
-This will then be followed by the second question “Mō wai tēnei whare?”
-(Who is this house for?) which will in turn be answered.
+(What is the name of this house?).
+The second question will be, “mō wai tēnei whare?” (who is this building for?) and the answer for the crowd to say is “mō tātou katoa!” (for all of us!).
+You are encouraged to join in with this part of the ceremony and say these words in response to the second question.
 It is important that we listen out for the cues and return to silence after this part of the ceremony.
-Details of how we respond will be shared closer to the time of the ceremony.

 There will be an opportunity for everyone to walk through the building once the official procession is complete.
 Following this, a light parakuihi (breakfast) will be served back across the road in The Hub.
 This will be followed by mihimihi (speeches) and celebrations from 6.00 am.